mayursarode05/Demo/README.md

-This is an instruction mannual for project
+This is an instruction mannual for project.